 9 months ago, Lisa Swaney

-R U interested in becoming an amateur stargazer?
-The planetarium has starter stargazing kits for families to check out & borrow for FREE!
+Interested in becoming an amateur stargazer?
+The planetarium has free starter stargazing kits for families to check out & borrow to give it a try!
 All you need to do is become a Friend of the Planetarium and you can check out these backpacks and start exploring the night sky.

 9 months ago, Lisa Swaney